azuyalabs/yasumi/README.md

 * "France"        : For separately testing the France Holiday Provider
 * "Germany"       : For separately testing the Germany Holiday Provider
 * "Greece"        : For separately testing the Greece Holiday Provider
+* "Ireland"       : For separately testing the Ireland Holiday Provider
 * "Italy"         : For separately testing the Italy Holiday Provider
 * "Japan"         : For separately testing the Japan Holiday Provider
 * "Netherlands"   : For separately testing the Netherlands Holiday Provider